martydill/ios-queryable/README.md

 #ios-queryable is an Objective-C category that provides IQueryable and IEnumerable-like functionality to Core Data.

+Tired of writing boilerplate Core Data code?
+Miss LINQ? ios-queryable is for you!
-It supports query composition and deferred execution, and implements a subset of IEnumerable's methods, such as where, take, skip, and orderBy.
+It supports query composition and deferred execution, and implements a subset of IEnumerable's methods, including where, take, skip, orderBy, first/firstOrDefault, single/singleOrDefault, count, any, and all.

 It lets you write code like this: